7 Essential Vermouth Cocktails for Winter Entertaining

 Serving Suggestions for Winter

-The Negroni's depth of flavour pairs well with hearty winter snacks.
+The Negroni's depth of flavor pairs well with hearty winter snacks.
 Serve it alongside aged Parmigiano-Reggiano or roasted marcona almonds for a satisfying combination.

 Storage Tips